oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - `ioType`: input, output
 - `baselineType`: rolling, training

-This results in either six or twelve cosine similarity and euclidean distance comparisons per I/O pair, depending on whether or not training data was provided.
+This results in twelve cosine similarity and euclidean distance comparisons (assuming you use the default models) for each tkyoDrift.js function call.
 - All embeddings are pooled across all input tokens to get mean values from the input and normalized for all models except for the conceptual drift type.
 - Models are loaded sequentially and cached globally to reduce loading time.